madisonsourp/mycite/content/pages/index.md

           the field of forensic science.
-In 2023, I changed my major from Bachelor of Forensic Science to Bachelor of Science in Justice Studies because I wanted to gain more hands-on experience in the field of what I wanted to do in the long run, namely work in the field.My in-depth understanding of the justice system was gained from courses such as Correctional Function, Adjudication Function, and Police Function.
+In 2023, I changed my major from Bachelor of Forensic Science to Bachelor of Science in Justice Studies because I wanted to gain more hands-on experience in the field of what I wanted to do in the long run, namely work in the field.
+My in-depth understanding of the justice system was gained from courses such as Correctional Function, Adjudication Function, and Police Function.
           Throughout these courses and through courses such as Professional